Is it better to have high or low expectations?

 People have to know!

-I’m not that person you think I am!
+I’m not the person you think I am!

 But it was futile.